• Skip to primary navigation

 Location: St. Boniface Cathedral, Winnipeg.

-Led by elders in the Indigenous community, one of the best ways to learn about Indigenous culture in Manitoba is to take an oral history tour of The Forks in Winnipeg.
-This 90-minute tour encompasses stories, legends, history, and more of the area, which has been a trading post for over 6,000 years due to its location of the merging of the Red and Assiniboine Rivers.
+Led by Elders in the Indigenous community, one of the best ways to learn about Indigenous culture in Manitoba is to take an oral history tour of The Forks in Winnipeg.
+This 90-minute summer tour encompasses stories, legends, history, and more of the area, which has been a trading post for over 6,000 years due to its location of the merging of the Red and Assiniboine Rivers.

 Manitoba Indigenous Cultural Education Centre